KarolGitHub/lucidify/backend/FIREBASE_AUTH_SETUP.md

 ## Overview

-This guide explains how to properly integrate Firebase Authentication with your Lucidifier app, connecting Firebase Auth users to MongoDB users for the Dream Journal feature.
+This guide explains how to properly integrate Firebase Authentication with your Lucidify app, connecting Firebase Auth users to MongoDB users for the Dream Journal feature.

 ## Architecture